-3.13 MANUAL HANDLING
+8.13.MANUAL HANDLING

-- 3.13.1 To comply with the Manual Handling Regulations 1992, risk assessments will be undertaken of all lifting operations and appropriate records kept by local Safety Staff or Property and Facilities representatives. - 3.13.2 Employees must not lift, move or carry a load so heavy as to be likely to cause injury.
-Where possible, a trolley or mechanical appliance should be used. - 3.13.3 Employees who are required to lift items regularly in the course of their employment must receive suitable and appropriate training.
+- 8.13.1.To comply with the Manual Handling Regulations, risk assessments will be undertaken of all lifting operations and appropriate records kept by local Safety Staff or Property and Facilities representatives. - 8.13.2.
+Employees must not lift, move or carry a load so heavy as to be likely to cause injury.
+Where possible, a trolley or mechanical appliance should be used. - 8.13.3.
+Employees who are required to lift items regularly in the course of their employment must receive suitable and appropriate training.

-3.14 ELECTRICAL EOUIPMENT
+8.14.ELECTRICAL EQUIPMENT

-- 3.14.1 The Electricity at Work Regulations and British Standards lay down the requirements for the design, installation, inspection, testing and maintenance of ALL electrical equipment. - 3.14.2 Local procedures must detail the arrangements made to ensure that these regulations are complied with, and that the following requirements are met. - a) Work on any electrical equipment will only be carried out by authorised competent persons. - b) A register of all electrical equipment shall be maintained and records kept of all maintenance cheeks.
+- 8.14.1.
+The Electricity at Work Regulations and British Standards lay down the requirements for the design, installation, inspection, testing and maintenance of ALL electrical equipment. - 8.14.2.Local procedures must detail the arrangements made to ensure that these regulations are complied with and that the following requirements are met. - a) Work on any electrical equipment will only be carried out by authorised competent persons. - b) A register of all electrical equipment shall be maintained and records kept of all maintenance cheeks. - c) Work on any electrical equipment (including portable appliance testing) will only be carried out by authorised and competent persons.